olexxa62-code/helium_lambda_kappa/PROVENANCE.md

 ## Justification for Parameters

 ### T_λ = 2.1768 K
 Standard value for liquid 4He at vapor pressure (SVP).
 Measured to 9 significant figures.
+Used throughout Lipa et al. (2003).

 ### Critical Point Determination
 T_λ is independently known from: